UW-SASWE/RAT/paper/paper.md

 ---
-title: ‘Reservoir Assessment Tool (RAT): A Python Package for monitoring the dynamic state of reservoirs and analyzing dam operations’
+title: 'Reservoir Assessment Tool (RAT): A Python Package for monitoring the dynamic state of reservoirs and analyzing dam operations'
 tags:
   - Reservoir Monitoring
   - Remote Sensing